BKorbiel/StockPredictor/README.md

 Currently, the models are trained to optimize parameters that are not necessarily the most important, such as precision.
 The models should be trained to generate profits within the strategy, so it is worthwhile to consider using backtest results as a loss function.

 #### Other Models, More Predictors
 It is worth considering more models.
-For example, in the near future, I plan to implement a genetic algorithm that would learn to classify stocks.
 Additionally, it would be beneficial to identify and include other technical or fundamental indicators as predictors.

 #### Enhancing Backtests
 Firstly, backtests operate on monthly data, using data from the first day of each month.
 This means that every decision — such as stop-loss orders — in the backtest simulation is made only at the beginning of each month.
 In the real world, a stop-loss order is executed automatically when the price drops to the order price.
 Therefore, it is advisable to conduct backtests using daily data, which would allow stop-loss orders to be executed on any day, rather than just at the beginning of the month.